mjgoldenboy135/profinder/README.md

 Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.

-## Deployment
+## Deployment with Firebase App Hosting

 This application is configured for easy deployment with **Firebase App Hosting**.

-When you push your code to the `master` branch on GitHub, App Hosting will automatically build and deploy your application based on the `apphosting.yaml` file in your project.
+When you push to your `master` branch, App Hosting automatically builds and deploys your app based on the `apphosting.yaml` file.

+### Deployment Troubleshooting & Required Steps

+If your map shows an API key error after deployment, follow these steps exactly.

-### Required: Create Deployment Secret
+**Step 1 (Required): Create Deployment Secret**

 For the deployed site to access the Google Maps API, you must create a secret in the Firebase Console:
 1. Go to your Firebase project.